Harrison Alley

 The rest of what’s required to make money blogging is effort.

-Sure your expenses may increase a bit as your blog’s traffic increases.
+Sure, your expenses typically increase as your blog’s traffic increases.

-But increased traffic almost certainly means increased income which should more than cover any minor expenses you have.
+But increased traffic almost certainly means increased income which should cover any expenses you have.

 And it’s one of many reasons why blogging is such an attractive business model.